jeffmacinnes/b2b/expNotes/pilot3/Guthrie_setup_notes.md

 * At the start screen, choose `Receiver`: ![](images/chameleonStartScreen.png) (don't worry about the run number)

+* **Make sure browser window with the game remains the active window and receives cursor input.
+You may want to view the console browser as well during this, but make sure you always click back to the game as well**

 * That's it!
 Sit back and watch

 * At the end of the task, when it brings you back to the start screen, hit refresh, and re-choose `Receiver`